neerajsingh0101/exception2db/readme.md

 ## Setup configuration ##

-Create a new file called <tt>~/config/intializers/exception2db.rb</tt> and following text to that file.
+Create a new file called <tt>~/config/intializers/exception2db.rb</tt> and add following text to that file.

     HoptoadNotifier.configure do |config|
     end